bdurrani/bdurrani.github.com/_drafts/sse2-adventure.md

 Looks like the assembly version is about 3X faster than the plain C# version.
 I didn't expect there to be such a huge improvement.
+I wouldn't recommend using this approach for production code.
+It would be very tedious to maintain this manually, and I would trust the .NET JIT to improve the code performance over time without me having to rewrite the C# code.
+This was purely an academic exercise on my part.

 Next thing I'll try is to use SSE2 intrinsics and embed the byte code for that.
 But that's for another post.